The Great Police DEBATE w/ Michael Malice, Jason Ellis, Angry Cops, & Alex Stein

 And social media is well known for this.

-I've done a couple of videos.
+I've done a couple of videos, angry cops.

 Anyway, so you've got to be careful with the amount of information that you put out and what information you put out.

-Anyway, listen, I want to congratulate Alex Stein on his Ozempic use and Tim for having a great choice of headwear.
+Anyway, listen, I want to congratulate Alex Stein on his Ozempic use and Tim for having a great choice of headwear, Michael for looking like Saddam Hussein and the two bald bookends just for showing up.

 Thank you.

-I think between the NKVD and the KGB, I think you got a lot of generational trauma that you're still dealing with, Michael.
+I think you got a lot of, I think between the NKVD and the KGB, I think you got a lot of generational trauma that you're still dealing with, Michael.

-I was unfortunately racially profiling animals, and they did not like that, and they kicked my ass out.
+I was unfortunately racially profiling animals and they did not like that and they kicked my ass out.

-Please, I encourage you to view the episode because YouTube is throttling it big time.
+I please, I encourage you to view the episode because YouTube is throttling it big time.

-Regardless, though, those cops were friendly.
+Regardless though, those cops were friendly.

 They were doing their job as they ushered me out and threw me onto the street.